-7. Conclusions
+8. Conclusions

-We have presented the perturbative determination of the $\beta$ - and $\gamma$ -functions for the chiral Ising, chiral XY and chiral Heisenberg GNY model at the four loop level in D = 4 dimensions.
-In a first step we have employed Padé approximants in order to obtain values for anomalous dimensions $\gamma{\psi}^$ and $\gamma{\phi}^$ , the stability exponent $\omega$ and correlation length exponent v for non-trivial IR fixed points in D = 3 dimensions.
-The obtained results are compatible with the existing predictions.
+We have presented the perturbative determination of the β - and γ -functions for the chiral Ising, chiral XY and chiral Heisenberg GNY model at the four-loop level in D = 4 dimensions.
+In a first step we have employed Padé approximants in order to obtain values for anomalous dimensions γ{ψ}^ and γ{φ}^ , the stability exponent ω and correlation length exponent ν for non-trivial IR fixed points in D = 3 dimensions.
+The obtained results are compatible with existing predictions.
 More sophisticated extrapolation methods systematically taking into account the asymptotic behavior of the obtained series could help a lot to improve the extraction of values at D = 3.
+A first step in this direction has been very recently performed in Ref.
+[47].